When Machine Learning Gets Personal: Evaluating Prediction and Explanation: Proof of Theorems on Lower Bounds for the Probability of error

-Intuitively, $B_i$ represents how much the triplet $(X_i, S_i, Y_i)$ contributes to the value of the BOP. $b_i > 0$ means that the personalized model provided a better prediction than the generic model on the triplet $(x_i, s_i, y_i)$ corresponding to the data point $i$.
+Intuitively, $\mathbf{B}_i$ represents how much the triplet $(\mathbf{X_i, S_i, Y_i})$ contributes to the value of the BOP. $b_i > 0$ means that the personalized model provided a better prediction than the generic model on the triplet $(x_i, s_i, y_i)$ corresponding to the data point $i$.
+In what follows, we drop the ``tilde'' for notational convenience, such that we use $P, Q$ to refer to $\tilde P, \tilde Q$.

-Consider the event $b = (b_1, ..., b_N) \in \mathbb{R}^N$ of $N$ realizations of $B$.
+Consider the event $b = (b_1, ..., b_N) \in \mathbb{R}^N$ of $N$ realizations of $\mathbf{B}$.
 For simplicity in our computations, we divide this event into the $d$ groups, i.e., we write instead: $b_j = (b_j^{(1)}, ..., b_j^{(m)})$, since each group $j$ has $m_j$ samples.
 Thus, we have: $b = \{b_j^{(k)}\}_{j=1...d, k=1...m}$ indexed by $j, k$ where $j=1...d$ is the group in which this element is, and $k=1...m_j$ is the index of the element in that group.

-\paragraph{Start proof: Design $Q$.} Next, we design a distribution $Q$ on this set of events that will (barely) verify $H_1$, i.e., such that the expectation of $B$ according to $Q$ will give $\gamma = 0$.
+\paragraph{Design $Q$.} Next, we continue designing a distribution $Q$ (since we have justified that we can define them on $\mathbf{B}$) on this set of events that will (barely) verify $H_1$, i.e., such that the expectation of $B$ according to $Q$ will give $\gamma = 0$.
 We recall that $\gamma = 0$ means that the minimum benefit across groups is $0$, implying that there might be some groups that have a $>0$ benefit.

 Given $p$ as a distribution with mean $\mu = 0$ , we propose the following distribution for $Q$